Prolozone Therapy for Elbow Joint Pain

 If medial epicondylitis (golfer’s elbow) or lateral epicondylitis (tennis elbow) is causing elbow pain, the muscles that attach to these areas are attempting to repair themselves, causing inflammation.
 Prolozone therapy helps strengthen these muscle attachments is very effective in eliminating chronic elbow pain.

 Annular ligament and radial collateral ligament injuries are frequent causes of chronic elbow pain.
-The good news is that these are effectively treated with Prolozone therapy.
+The good news is that these might be effectively treated with Prolozone therapy.

 Use the form below to book a consultation.